 About fine arts

 Fine art is creating visual art.
-“Visual art is created primarily for aesthetic and intellectual purposes and judged for its beauty and meaningfulness, specifically, painting, sculpture, drawing, graphics, and architecture.”
+“Visual art is created primarily for aesthetic and intellectual purposes.
+It is judged for its beauty and meaningfulness, specifically, painting, sculpture, drawing, graphics, and architecture.”
 In that sense, there are conceptual differences between fine art and the applied art.
-As originally conceived, and understood for much of the modern era, perceived aesthetic qualities required a refined judgment usually called having good taste, which differentiated fine art from popular art and entertainment.
+As originally conceived, and understood for much of the modern era, perceived aesthetic qualities required a refined judgment usually called having good taste.
+The purported good tatse differentiated fine art from popular art and entertainment.